galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

   * From the **DBKEY to assign to data:** list choose: *sacCer2*
   * Click **Execute**

-If you look at your "Saved Histories" now, you will see a new history called "Data Manager History (automatically created)."
-There will be a "Reference Genome" job in the history.
+If you look at your history there will be a "Reference Genome" job.
 When the job has finished, go back to the Data Manager view on the Galaxy Admin page.
 (Click **Local Data**)

 * Click on **all_fasta** under *View Tool Data Table Entries*